springload/frontend-starter-kit/docs/javascript.md

 # JavaScript

-> JavaScript should be readable, modular, and splitable.
+> JavaScript should be readable, modular, and splittable.

 ## Project Structure